jeffrey-w/ReflActive/ReflActive/docs/md/getting-started.md

 ## Activation Contexts

-The `IActivationContext` provides a facility for defining complex values at runtime that may be bound to parameters declared at compile time.
+The `IActivationContext` interface provides a facility for defining complex values at runtime that may be bound to parameters declared at compile time.
 You may think of it as a mechanism similar to what operating system environment variables achieve.
 Broadly speaking, an `IActivationContext` maintains references to two types of values: variables and dependencies.
 The difference between these storage classes is only the way by which they are identified.
 Variables are associated with a name, represented by a string, that must be unique to an `IActivationContext`.
 Dependencies, on the other hand, are identified by any of the types to which they are assignable.
 Naturally, the subset of types to which a dependency is assignable must be pairwise disjoint with the set associated with every other dependency (excluding `object`, of course, which belongs to every set and may not be used to identify a dependency).
 As shown below, the `IActivationContext` interface provides a means for defining and accessing variables and dependencies, and for updating variables that are not declared constant.

 ```csharp
 var context = ActivationContext.Init();